nathanmfrench/DubStudio/README.md

 # DubStudio

+will need to update bundle ID, put domains in the meta developer console

 Let me explain what happened:

 1. **The Root Issue**: When you used `sudo npx cdk`, you were running the CDK commands as the root Linux user.
 However, your AWS credentials are stored in your user's home directory at `~/.aws/credentials`.
 The root user has a different home directory (`/root/.aws/`) and thus couldn't access your credentials.